USGS study signals need for well owners to test, protect water

 The Revised Total Coliform Rule ensures that all of the approximately 155,000 public water systems in the U.S., which provide drinking water to more than 310 million people, take steps to prevent exposure to pathogens like E. coli.
 These types of pathogens can cause a variety of illnesses, with symptoms such as acute abdominal discomfort or, in more extreme cases, kidney failure or hepatitis.

 The ColorQ DW is a handheld photo-meter kit for onsite drinking water testing.
 It digitally measures seven factors: hardness, pH, iron, nitrate, free chlorine, total chlorine and sulfide.
 The large digital display eliminates the guesswork with traditional visual color-matching methods.
 A sturdy case contains the meter, test solutions and instructions.

 UL will provide testing services for public water systems serving fewer than 10,000 people

-Water quality and water safety company Underwriters Laboratories Inc. (UL) recently announced that it has become one of the first organizations approved by the U.S. Environmental Protection Agency (EPA) to test for 28 contaminants in EPA's third Unregulated Contaminant Monitoring Rule (UCMR 3).
+Underwriters Laboratories Inc. (UL) has won a contract from the U.S. Environmental Protection Agency (EPA) to test samples from small public water systems serving 10,000 people or fewer for contaminants listed in the third cycle of EPA's Unregulated Contaminant Monitoring Rule (UCMR 3) program.